- Website – www.intertops.eu

 What countries are prohibited from playing here?

-Players from the United States are allowed, however, there are a few exceptions.
+US gambling is allowed, however, there are a few exceptions.
 Intertops doesn’t accept signups from players in Washington State, Louisiana, Kentucky, Maryland, New Jersey, New York or Missouri.

 I tested this out and can confirm that players from WA State won’t be able to join – regardless if you want to play for real or fake money.